 3. Perilla Oil

 Now, the oil comes from the seeds of the Perilla frutescens (also called shiso, or the beefsteak plant).
 The seeds are a great source of polyunsaturated fatty acids (PUFAs).
 But the leaves of the plant don’t contain a lot of oil, and only the seed oil has the omega-3 fatty acids your body’s looking for.
-And the polyunsaturated fatty acids from that oil are truly beneficial to human health, especially when it comes to helping heart health concerns and inflammatory issues.3
+3

 “Green” Egg-Sausage Muffins